 In the meantime, here are some quick instructions on how to install Kind 2 and how to use it.
 More information can be found Kind 2's GitHub page.

 If you want to use Kind 2 on your own computer, you can get its latest release, in either executable or source form, from Kind 2's main website.
-Kind 2 requires that you also install one of the three supported backend solvers.
-The default is Z3, which must be downloaded and installed separately.
-Z3 binaries can be found here.
+Kind 2 runs natively on Linux and on Mac OS.
+It can be run on Windows via Docker.

-Note: For Kind 2 to be able to use the Z3 executable, the directory where you put it must be in your execution path.
-Also note that Kind 2 does not have a GUI.
+Note: Kind 2 does not have a GUI.
 It must be run in a terminal window in Linux/Mac OS.
+Also note that for Kind 2 to be able to use the Z3 executable, the directory where you put it must be in your execution path.

 at the terminal's prompt, type: